Skip to content

 • hash of the PoP for the HSM bound key

-40. The Wallet Backend validates the SessionID and loads session context
+40. The Wallet Backend validates the wallet_backend_session_id and loads session context

-41. The Wallet Backend signs the hash of the PoP for the HSM bound key with device_priv (associated with UUID & Issuer_ID) from the HSM
+41. The Wallet Backend signs the hash of the PoP for the HSM bound key with wb_device_priv (associated with UUID & Issuer_ID) from the HSM

 42. The Wallet Backend returns the signed hash of the PoP for the HSM bound key to the Wallet.

-43. The Wallet assembles the DPoP-proof for the HSM bound key with the signature
+43. The Wallet assembles the DPoP-proof for the HSM bound key using the signature received in a previous step

 44. The Wallet sends a Token Request to the PID Provider; containing:

-• a DPoP Header with the DPoP-proof JWT incl. device_pub
+• a DPoP Header with the DPoP-proof JWT incl. wb_dpop_pub

 • the PKCE code_verifier matching the code_challenge from Authorization Request